JohnSnowLabs/spark-nlp/docs/_posts/aymanechilah/2023-01-03-image_processing.md

 ## Description

 The processing of documents for the purpose of discovering  knowledge from them in an automated fashion is a challenging task and hence an open issue for the research community.
+Sometimes, the quality of the input images makes it much more difficult to perform these procedures correctly.

-In this work, it is proposed the use of different image processing algorithms apply to documents to improve its quality to improve the performance of the next step of computer vision algorithms as text detection, text recognition, ocr, table detection...
-These image processing algorithms are: scale image, adaptive thresholding, erosion, dilation, remove objects, median blur and gpu image transformation.
+To avoid this, it is proposed the use of different image processing algorithms on documents images to improve its quality and the performance of the next step of computer vision algorithms as text detection, text recognition, ocr, table detection...
+Some of these image processing algorithms included in this project are: scale image, adaptive thresholding, erosion, dilation, remove objects, median blur and gpu image transformation.

 ## Predicted Entities